whitesource/merge-confidence/README.md

 - See at a glance if you should update

 Merge Confidence finds and flags undeclared breaking releases.
-It analyzes test and release adoption data across WhiteSource Renovate’s early-adopting user base.
+It analyzes test and release adoption data across Mend Renovate’s early-adopting user base.

 ![Renovate PR with Merge Confidence badges](https://raw.githubusercontent.com/whitesource/merge-confidence/main/assets/merge-confidence.png)